 Reusing passwords is a terrible idea.
 Terrible like running with a chainsaw, terrible.

 It is difficult to remember lots of passwords, so often people use the same password again and again.

-An attack scenario that plays out again and again is the following.
+A cyber attack scenario that plays out again and again is the following.
 A single site is compromised.
 It may not even be important to anyone.
 It could be a site that your employee created an account for in order to perform a one-time download.
 Now the bad guys have their email address and the password that they use everywhere.

-Next, the attackers try the same email address and password combination for every site they can think of.
+Next, the cyber attackers try the same email address and password combination for every site they can think of.
 They try email, the company portals, social media, airline, e-commerce, and financial sites.
 If they successfully log in, then they extract the maximum value that they can from these sites at the employee’s expense.

 Soon enough the person’s entire digital identity has been compromised!
 Reusing the same password is dangerous, for the individual and the company.
+Don’t reuse passwords.